 Electronic devices such as cell phones, smart watches, pagers, or beepers may not be used inside Trinity High School from 8:00 a.m. to 2:40 p.m.
 The only exception to this policy may be use of devices for educational purposes with approval of the teacher.
 Students may not film any class or faculty member without prior approval of the teacher in question.
-A student found using a cell phone during the school day (text messaging, checking voice mail, taking pictures, or checking the time, or if the phone rings or vibrates during school time, etc.) will have his/her cell phone confiscated.
+Students may not use a cell phone during the school day (text messaging, checking voice mail, taking pictures, or checking the time).
+Phone should not disrupt the school day by ringing or vibrating.
+Detention may be assigned as a level one infraction.
+A student found in violation of the Policy will have his/her cell phone confiscated and consequences will be assigned that may include detention and requiring a parent to retrieve the device from the teacher or Director of Students.